Convergence and optimality of an adaptive modified weak Galerkin finite element method: Introduction

-To conquer this difficulty, by introducing an interpolation operator $I_\mathcal{T}$ onto the Crouzeix-Raviart type nonconforming finite element space $V^{\rm nc}(\mathcal{T})$, we bound the stabilization term and prove an a posteriori error estimate in the discrete $H^1$-norm.
-One main ingredient in the convergence analysis of a standard adaptive procedure is the orthogonality of the error to the finite element space, however, such an orthogonality does not hold true for mWG approximations.
+To conquer this difficulty, by introducing an interpolation operator $I_\mathcal{T}$ onto the Crouzeix-Raviart type nonconforming finite element space $V^{\rm nc}(\mathcal{T})$, we bound the stabilization term and prove an \emph{a posteriori} error estimate in the discrete $H^1$-norm.
+One main ingredient in the convergence analysis of a standard adaptive procedure is the orthogonality of the error to the finite element space.
+However, such an orthogonality does not hold for mWG approximations.
 Instead, a quasi-orthogonality result is established.
-Hu and Xu \cite{Hu;Xu;2013} defined a canonical interpolation operator for the lowest Crouzeix-Raviart type nonconforming finite element space and established the quasi-orthogonality property for both the velocity and the pressure in the Stokes problem.
-The main observation is that the modify weak gradient for a function $v_{\mathcal{T}}=\{v_0, Q_b\{v\}\}$ is equal to the elementwise gradient of the interpolate $I_\mathcal{T} v_{\mathcal{T}}$, namely $\nabla_{w} \vH=\nabla_h I_{\mathcal{T}}^{^{\rm CR}} \vH$ and we can derive the desired quasi-orthogonality property for the linear mWG.
+Hu and Xu~\cite{Hu;Xu;2013} defined a canonical interpolation operator for the lowest Crouzeix-Raviart type nonconforming finite element space and established the quasi-orthogonality property for both the velocity and the pressure in the Stokes problem.
+The main observation is that the modified weak gradient for a function $v_{\mathcal{T}}=\{v_0, Q_b\{v_0\}\}$ is equal to the elementwise gradient of the interpolant $I_\mathcal{T}^{^{\rm CR}} v_{0}$, namely $\nabla_{w} \vH=\nabla_h I_{\mathcal{T}}^{^{\rm CR}} v_0$ and we can derive the desired quasi-orthogonality property for the lowest order ($P_1$-$P_0$) mWG.

-Another key component to establish the optimality of the adaptive algorithm is the localized discrete upper bound for the a posteriori error estimator.
-By using a prolongation operator introduced in \cite{Hu;Xu;2013}, we are able to derive the discrete reliability and use it to prove the optimality of the convergent algorithm.
+Another key component to establish the optimality of the adaptive algorithm is the localized discrete upper bound for the \emph{a posteriori} error estimator.
+By using a prolongation operator introduced in~\cite{Hu;Xu;2013}, we are able to derive the discrete reliability and use it to prove the optimality of the convergence.

-For the a posteriori error analysis of mWG approximations, we mainly follow the Bonito and Nochetto's work \cite{Bonito;Nochetto:2010Quasi-optimal} and Chen, Wang and Ye's work \cite{Chen;Wang;Ye:2014posteriori}.
-For the analysis of the convergence and the optimality of adaptive procedure, we mainly use the Hu and Xu's work \cite{Hu;Xu;2013} and Huang and Xu's work \cite{Huang;Xu;2013}.
+For the \emph{a posteriori} error analysis of mWG approximations, we mainly follow Bonito and Nochetto~\cite{Bonito;Nochetto:2010Quasi-optimal} and Chen, Wang and Ye~\cite{Chen;Wang;Ye:2014posteriori}.
+For the analysis of the convergence and the optimality of adaptive procedure, we mainly use the Hu and Xu~\cite{Hu;Xu;2013} and Huang and Xu~\cite{Huang;Xu;2013}.
 We do not claim any originality on the proof of convergence and optimality.
-Instead, the main contribution of this paper is to bound the stabilization term by the element-wise residual and flux jump, as well as to establish a quasi-orthogonality and a discrete upper bound.
+Instead, the main contribution of this paper is to bound the stabilization term by the element-wise residual and flux jump, as well as to establish a quasi-orthogonality and a discrete upper bound which are important ingredients on the convergence theory of adaptive finite element methods.